Category of Astronomical Heritage: tangible immovable

 Description of (scientific/cultural/natural) heritage

-Observatories in the 19th century in Canada (https://astro-canada.ca): Cliff Street Observatory
+Observatories in the 19th century in Canada: Cliff Street Observatory

 Fig. 1.
 Aerial photograph of the Dominion Observatory (1966), (CSTM)

-- Observatory House-home for the Director / Dominion Astronomer
+- 7. Observatory House -- home for the Director / Dominion Astronomer

-- Mirror transit building; like the coelostat shed and PZT shed, it had a roll-off roof.
+- 9. Mirror transit building; it had a roll-off roof like the coelostat shed and PZT shed..

-All Photos: historic images: Canada Science and Technology Museum Archival Collections; others CSTM.
+Copyright of all Photos: historic images: Canada Science and Technology Museum (CSTM) Archives.

 Dominion Observatory in Ottawa

-In 1902, it was decided to build a larger Governement Observatory.
+In 1902, it was decided to build a larger Government Observatory.

 Fig. 2.
 Dominion Observatory (*1905), (CC, Wilder)